iamtheasad/reactjs-notes/README.md

 - 37:30 - Detect & Control Re-render
 - 59:45 - My last words

-- We can solve `this` issue in three 4 ways in class component
+### We can solve `this` keyword issue in three 4 ways in `class component`

 1. `arrow function`

+- This is the best way to prevent `this` keyword confusion in react
+- This is one of the main reason `arrow function` created for

 ```
     handleClick = (locale) => {